 COVID-19 represents a significant and ongoing concern for peoples health and livelihood.
 The changing landscape means that the council had to be agile and make the necessary changes to continue to operate the necessary council services.
-In line with Government advice, all non-essential front facing roles were closed during the lockdown level and operated under restricted capacity.
-As NZ moved down the alert levels, council improved customer access and efficiency of their services.
+In line with Government advice, all non-essential front facing roles are closed during lockdown and operate under restricted capacity.